websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 * Most configuration options for published fields and relationships cannot be changed.

-While you can still edit and localize labels for Objects, fields, and relationships after publishing, most configuration options are removed.
-For Objects, you can also change the Panel Category Key, as well as add new fields, relationships, and layouts.
-For relationships, you can also configure its *Deletion Type*.
+You can still edit and localize labels for Objects, fields, and relationships after publishing, but most configuration options are removed.
+For Objects, you can change the Panel Category Key, as well as add new fields, relationships, and layouts.
+For relationships, you can configure its *Deletion Type*.

 ## Additional Information